 To get started, all you have to do is log on to the ClearVPN website, and click on “My Account.”

 From there, you can download the ClearVPN app and create an account.
-Once you’re logged in, you can choose from a number of different “shortcuts” based on your needs.
+Once you’re logged in, you can choose from many different “modes” based on your needs.

-For example, if you want to encrypt your traffic and start browsing securely and privately, then you can simply click on the “Smart Connection” and “Connect Me” button.
+For example, if you want to encrypt your traffic and start browsing securely and privately, then you can click on the big button in the middle of the screen, and that’s all. new clearvpn main screen mac

 FAQs